 I’m always a proponent of going to the source of the engine and learning from the developers themselves.
 They made it, so they are probably your best go-to source for any guidance you have.
 The website itself immediately guides you to their beginner tutorial, complete with a video walkthrough and basic information.

-Maybe ycreatingou can make Tribes 2 look like small peanuts compared with your project.
+Maybe creating can make Tribes 2 look like small peanuts compared with your project.

 They start you at the basics and quickly, but efficiently, move you through the many different aspects and stages of development.
 This is such a crucial step for the developers of these engines.
 With tutorials like these, it’s no surprise we are seeing increasingly creative projects popping up on the landscape.

 The original developer, GarageGames, has archived a TON of tutorial walkthroughs for you to peruse.
-What follows is an extensive, exhaustive step by step through nearly anything you could have a question about.
-The editor sections are stacked: world, terrain, decal road, shape, forest, river, etc. and each with their own subset of walkthroughs.
+What follows is an extensive, exhaustive step-by-step through nearly anything you could have a question about.
+The editor sections are stacked: world, terrain, decal road, shape, forest, river, etc., and each with its own subset of walkthroughs.
 You got your advanced lighting, decal editor, and too many to name to give you a good start.
 Other than the Torque website, this is definitely the best place to get knowledgeable about Torque 3D.